onelogin/terraform-provider-onelogin/README.md

 ### Parameter Sub Field
 *Known Issue* - Parameters are tracked as completely separate entities in the OneLogin API.
 Currently only adding new/additional parameters permitted is permitted here as their lifecycle methods Have not yet been implemented.
-Removing or Changing a parameter will NOT affect the state of the App resource.
+Removing or Changing a parameter will NOT affect the state of the App resource as of v0.0.1.

 1) param_key_name [string] *required*
 2) param_id [int] *computed*